 Do you put sea salt spray on wet or dry hair?

-Always apply sea salt spray to damp hair for even absorption and balanced texture.
-Dry hair causes uneven hold, while wet hair dilutes the product.
+Apply it to damp hair for even absorption and balanced texture.
+Dry hair absorbs unevenly, while wet hair dilutes the product.

 How to use sea salt spray correctly?

-Start with towel-dried hair, spray three to five times from root to tip, and work it through with your hands.
-Air-dry for a relaxed finish or blow-dry for structure and lift.
+Start with towel-dried hair, spray three to five times from root to tip, work through with your hands, and choose either air-drying for natural texture or blow-drying for stronger lift.

 Are you supposed to wash off sea salt spray?

-Yes, it should be rinsed or washed out at the end of the day.
-This prevents product buildup and keeps your scalp and hair healthy.
+Yes.
+It should be rinsed or washed out at the end of the day to prevent buildup and maintain scalp and hair health.

 How often do you apply sea salt spray?

-Two to three times a week is ideal for most hair types.
-If you use it daily, balance with conditioner to prevent dryness.
+Two to three times per week works for most men.
+If used daily, balance with conditioner to prevent dryness.

 Does sea salt spray damage hair?